Ram-Raghav-S/wave-interference-simulator/README.md

 # wave-interference-simulator

-A customizable graphical simulator of wave interference.
+A customizable graphic simulator of wave interference.

 ## Demo